After

 Healthy splurges – These are foods that you absolutely love, and they just happen to be good for you too!
 Everyone has at least few of these, even the aforementioned couch potato, who said one of his favorite meals was homemade cornbread, sliced tomatoes and greens.

-Think about the foods you eat.
+about the foods you eat.
 Where would you categorize the foods you tend to overeat?
 What are the foods that fill your heart with joy?
 What special occasions do you like to celebrate with food?
 There's no right or wrong answer, it's different for everyone.
-The article summed it up with the perfect quote:
+The article summed it up with the perfect

-“Only you can decide when special trumps health or convenience.
-And only when your decisions are based on values instead of restriction will you get control of your habits”
+you can decide when special trumps health or convenience.
+And only when

 Fill your day with healthy splurges.
 Savor worth it splurges without guilt, but set limits.
 Actively work towards removing joyless splurges from your diet, even if you never fully eliminate them.
 I think that sums up healthy eating quite nicely, don't you?